Dev1an/WAMP-ZRE/README.md

 ## Talk to ZRE peers via WAMP

+Currently the bridge can only transform utf8 data => Todo support binary data

 ### Shout

 Publish an (two-element) array containing the ZRE group (as first element) and a message (as second element) to the topic with WAMP URI: `ZRE-Bridge.shout`